Build a WordPress website (Linux)

 sudo chown -R nginx /usr/share/nginx/html/wordpress

-Change the MySQL username and password
+Change default MySQL user and password?

 mysql -u root -p